tzvetanmoev/core-skyscraper-1-income/README.md

 <p>Questions?
 Comments?
 Concerns?
 Get in touch using tzvetan.moev@kcl.ac.uk.</p>

-<p>This was firstly created by Jack Blundel.
+<p>This was firstly created by Jack Blundell.
 MASSIVE THANKS GOES TO HIM...
 I have used mostly his code to code this website which updates his earlier work. </a></p>

 <h2 id="countries-included-in-gcip">Countries included in GCIP</h2>